dxdxdt/UnityAutoBuild/README.md

     some of them are meaningful only when building on GUI mode.

 ### Run the Command!
-When everything is set, run command:
+You are now all set!
+Run command:
 ```
 uab-build
 ```